 Public health, safety and protection of crops and livestock

-Under section 4(3) WCA 1981 an authorised person shall not be guilty of an offence of killing or injuring a wild bird, other than a Schedule 1 bird, if s/he shows that this action was necessary for the purpose of: See section 4(3) WCA 1981.
+Under section 4(3) WCA 1981 an authorised person shall not be guilty of an offence of killing or injuring a wild bird, other than a Schedule 1 bird, if they show that this action was necessary for the purpose of:

 - Preserving public health or air safety; or